If you are experiencing a medical emergency please dial 911 immediately

-If your child needs to use the quick-relief medicine more often than usual, talk to your doctor.
+If your child needs to use quick-relief medicine on more than 2 days a week, talk to your doctor.
 This is a sign that your child's asthma is not controlled and can cause problems.

 Asthma attacks can be life-threatening, but you may be able to prevent them if you follow a plan.
 Your doctor can teach you the skills you need to use your child's asthma action plan.